Dialog: Function-Block: Math (with Calculator)

 1.Add two Input-Connectors with the Add-Input button

-2.Select Power for the Output Data-Type.
+2.Select Power as the Output Data-Type

-3.Click UPDATE button
+3.Click the UPDATE button

 MD-Maths-FB-ForceTorque